georgekinnear/proof-cj-experts-study/step0-participant-info.md

 * **Do I have to take part?**

   No – it is entirely up to you.
 If you do decide to take part, please keep a copy of this Information Sheet and complete the Informed Consent to show that you understand your rights in relation to the research, and that you are happy to participate.
-If you do decide to take part you are still free to withdraw at any time without giving a reason.
-Please contact the lead researcher if you seek to withdraw from the study at a later date.

 * **What will happen if I decide to take part?**